smastrom/react-rating/README.md

 ### Mouse/keyboard callbacks

-React Rating leverages `aria radiogroup` role instead of native HTML radio buttons in order to improve keyboard-users experience and extend capabilities (e.g. API calls).
+React Rating leverages `aria radiogroup` role instead of native HTML radio buttons in order to improve keyboard-users experience and extend capabilities (e.g. API calls) by keeping callbacks consistent between keyboard and mouse.

-In React Rating:
+In **React Rating**:

--   Rating must be confirmed and cannot be set with just arrow navigation like native HTML radios.
+-   Rating must be confirmed with `Enter/Space` keys and cannot be set directly with arrows like native radios.

 -   `onChange` is called on both `Enter/Space` keys and click.